-- Buy a whole lot of bangles (glass, metal, plastic) in different colors.
-Then tie them together to create a curtain and use it as a wall hanging in a strategic location.
-Alternately, you could also stick the bangles onto a colored chart and stick this up (simple and cheap).
+- Buy lot of bangles (glass, metal, plastic) in varied colors, tie them together to create a curtain and use it as a wall hanging in a strategic location.
+You can also stick the bangles to a colored chart and stick it up (simple and cheap).

 - Frame the whole wall with an assortment of picture frames from your life.

-- You can also opt for an inexpensive metal wall art.
+- You can opt for an inexpensive metal wall art.